EVS Admission Information

 - previous lab or field experience, and any environmentally-related volunteer work.

-Current UT Austin students interested in internally transferring into the EVS Program are strongly encouraged to request a non-major seat in EVS 311 (Introductory Field Seminar in Environmental Science & Sustainability).
-The application is available each year at the beginning of November.
+Current UT Austin students interested in internally transferring into the EVS Program may request a non-major seat in EVS 311 (Introductory Field Seminar in Environmental Science & Sustainability), pending availability.
+The application is available once spring registration has ended and we have determined if there will be extra seats to offer to non-majors.

 Students not currently enrolled at UT Austin can apply directly to the EVS Program on their application to the university by selecting “environmental science” as their major at the College of Natural Sciences, the College of Liberal Arts, or the Jackson School of Geosciences.
 Applicants should apply through the college they believe best suits their academic interests and needs.